cakesmack/admin_centre/README.md

 ## Contributing

-This is a private project for Highland Hygiene & Industrial Supplies.
+This is a private project by Craig Mackenzie

 ## License